Mogilno – Benedictine Abbey

 The monastery buildings were probably of timber construction until the 13th century.
 Erected gradually in the Gothic period, they finally obtained the form of three brick wings attached to the church from the south.
 The whole was originally connected by a gallery (cloister), forming a closed quadrangle with a free garden in the middle.
 In it, in the eleventh century, a Romanesque well was laid, filled in around the 15th century, with an original depth of about 14 meters.
 The southern wing housed the abbot’s apartment, refectory and monastery kitchen; in the east wing there was a dormitory on the first floor and a chapter house in the ground floor, and finally the west wing was occupied by auxiliary, utility and lay brothers rooms.

 The entire monastery complex, from the 13th or 14th century, was surrounded by a 1.2 – 1.3 meters thick stone wall, reinforced from the side of the bridge by a 4.2 x 5 meter four-sided tower, fastened with buttresses on the south side.
 In the 15th century, a belfry was built of bricks, and buildings were added to the walls from the inside during the Gothic period.
-The gate to the abbey was located next to the western corner of the abbey and separated the abbots part of the complex from the rooms occupied by the convent.
+The gate to the abbey was located next to the western corner of the abbey and separated the abbots part of the complex from the rooms occupied by the monks.
 A drawbridge was to lead to it.
 Above the gate passage, about 10 meters long, there was a tower measuring 2.4 x 3.4 meters, reinforced with two buttresses.

 Current state